11 Cloud Computing Terms Defined

 Many cloud computing services are available on-demand and are quite scalable.
 If your needs vary from one month to the next, its likely you can simply pay more or less depending on how your usage changes.
 Traditionally, there was always the risk of buying a pricey computer network and realizing it was larger than you needed, or perhaps discovering that the setup you have is much too small for what you’re trying to do.
 Cloud computing makes these scenarios less likely because you may subscribe to most cloud computing services without getting locked into lengthy contracts.

-Cloud computing makes its respective services available publicly or privately, too.
+Cloud computing makes its respective services available publicly and privately, too.
 A cloud-based email account is one example of a public cloud computing service.
 However, many companies use virtual private networks (VPNs) to access secure private clouds, such as those that are only accessible to people who work at a particular company or department.

 Like any other type of technology, cloud computing has both good and bad attributes.
 Although we touched on a few advantages in the previous section, let’s go into more depth about the benefits of cloud technology, and then examine the potential downsides.

-Cost-effectiveness: As mentioned above, it’s usually possible to buy only the cloud services you need, and have the option of scaling up later when necessary.
+As mentioned above, it’s usually possible to buy only the cloud services you need, and have the option of scaling up later when necessary.
 That means you don’t have to make huge investments in physical equipment that may break down, get stolen, or age out over time.

-Fewer maintenance concerns: When dealing with physical computer networks, software, and hardware, there are a lot of maintenance needs.
+When dealing with physical computer networks, software, and hardware, there are a lot of maintenance needs.
 You must dedicate resources for regularly optimizing processes that are working.
 Downloading new versions of software, installing them on computers and even running virus scans are all things that absorb valuable time and draw your attention away from other critical responsibilities.
 Cloud computing usually allows you to log into a well-maintained online interface and access the latest versions of applications and content — without having to download anything that needs to be checked for viruses.

-Service is unavailable when the internet goes down: As mentioned above, most of today’s top providers of cloud-based technology are very reliable and can promise an exceptionally high percentage of uptime (almost unbelievably high).
+As mentioned above, most of today’s top providers of cloud-based technology are very reliable and can promise an exceptionally high percentage of uptime (almost unbelievably high).
 However, problems can occur if you’re solely reliant on the internet to access your files, and the internet connection in your workplace or home suddenly malfunctions.

 If you’re using content in the cloud exclusively to run your business, operations will grind to a halt until your internet connection is restored.

-Reduced customer control: Because cloud computing offers a managed service, that means customers give up some control to use what’s offered.
+Because cloud computing offers a managed service, that means customers give up some control to use what’s offered.
 That’s especially true in terms of what’s happening in the background.
 Many cloud computing service providers don’t provide details about their infrastructures, which may be frustrating to customers that prefer to handle administration needs on their own.

 Cloud Computing simply follows everything else in a shift into a paperless and wireless word.
 For example, fundraising has gone from mailed letters to fully online programs like Kickstarter or FirstGiving where funds are transferred instantly.
 When it comes to music, listeners are no longer keeping their music on iPods or hard drives, they’re streaming from Spotify or Pandora.
 Users are just now moving other data from their computers to the cloud as it moves from a fad to a trend to eventually a standard.